 The early believers needed a strong emphasis on the Holy Spirit because He had just been given, and they were used to relying on their own knowledge of the Scriptures and the Rabbi’s interpretations instead of on the Holy Spirit.
 We, on the other hand, while maintaining our vital dependence on the Holy Spirit and knowing Him as our Teacher, have often not known, disdained, treated as unnecessary, and even brought into disrepute the very Scriptures that speak of the Jesus we claim to know and love!

 Even though Jesus was full of the Holy Spirit, and was the Word of God Himself, He still read, honoured and quoted from the Scriptures, and by “Scriptures” I mean the Tanakh, what we call the Old Testament.
-Jesus never once showed disrespect for the Scriptures.
-Please hear what He said: “Don’t ever think that I came to set aside Moses’ Teachings or the Prophets.
+He tried to reveal the truth that is often hidden in the Scriptures.
+Jesus, speaking of the Scriptures, said: “Don’t ever think that I came to set aside Moses’ Teachings or the Prophets.
 I didn’t come to set them aside but to make them come true.
 I can guarantee this truth: Until the earth and the heavens disappear, neither a period nor a comma will disappear from the Scriptures before everything has come true.”
 (Matt.
 5:17,18).

 The God of the Scriptures (in what is called the Old Testament) is the same God as today.
 Jesus and His Father are One.
 God didn’t suddenly change – what did change was the agreement (contract) that He had made, because it was fulfilled and completed with the Man Jesus.
 Every legal requirement of the original agreement was fulfilled and satisfied in God’s Man and so a new contract was introduced.
 While the standards and requirements of God had not changed, He introduced a new Way of meeting those requirements: through this Man… Christ Jesus.
 Through trusting this Man, all of mankind can now know God.
 He introduced a new law, a new covenant, a new contract.
 This new law is called the law of liberty, but it is still a contract that can be broken from our end.